maria317/ADVICE/README.md

 # ADVICE
-An Efficient IIoT Based Smart Sensor Node for Predictive Maintenance of Induction Motors
+This is the code for the project: Designing an Efficient IIoT Based Smart Sensor Node for Predictive Maintenance of Induction Motors.
+It invloves a highly stable and low power IMU 'ADXL355' integrated with an ESP32-WROVER.
+It acquires 3-axis vibrational data via SPI and than performs signal processing (FFT) on-board.
+The FFT is than sent to the server using MQTT protocol.
+Initially, the vibrational data was sent, than the code was advanced to send processed data to cloud to reduce computational burden on the core.